HL7/vulcan-rwd/input/pagecontent/patients.md

 ### Patient

-The [base IPS patient profile](https://hl7.org/fhir/uv/ips/StructureDefinition-Patient-uv-ips.html) is sufficient for our needs of searching for and retrieving patient demographic details.
+The [base IPA patient profile](https://hl7.org/fhir/uv/ipa/StructureDefinition-ipa-patient.html) is sufficient for our needs of searching for and retrieving patient demographic details.

 |**Clinical Element**|**FHIR Element**|
 |---|---|